Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Introduction

-To address these three challenges, in this paper we provide an open and reusable end-to-end benchmarking framework for DRL and ARL algorithms in a complex urban multi-agent AD environment.
+To address these three challenges, in this paper we provide an open and reusable end-to-end benchmarking framework for DRL algorithms in a complex urban multi-agent AD environment.
 The framework enables us to bring competitive and independent driving agents in both discrete and continuous action space environments.
+We also propose a comprehensive multi-objective reward function designed for the evaluation of simulation-based learning of DRL AC agents.
 We validate the framework by performing a comprehensive comparative study of the robustness of DRL algorithms for urban driving policies in both single-agent and multi-agent AD scenarios.
-In addition, we train adversarial driving agents with the same DRL algorithms to evaluate and compare their effectiveness in finding errors in ACs.

-The key contributions in this paper are: \begin{enumerate} \item We provide an end-to-end benchmarking framework for the systematic evaluation of DRL-based AC driving policies in complex vision-based urban driving environments. \item The framework supports training and validating AC's driving policies in both single- and multi-agent driving scenarios. \item The framework enables training and evaluating the effectiveness of ARL driving agents in finding errors in AC's driving policies. \item Using the framework, we perform a comprehensive comparative study of five discrete and two continuous action space DRL algorithms for AD in vision-only high fidelity urban driving simulated environments. \item Drawing from the study results, we suggest some research directions on improving the robustness of DRL algorithms for AD. \item The implementation of our benchmarking framework, as well as all experimental results are open and reusable, which supports the reproducibility of research in the AD domain. \end{enumerate}
+The key contributions in this paper are: \begin{enumerate} \item We provide an end-to-end benchmarking framework for the systematic evaluation of DRL-based AC driving policies in complex vision-based urban driving environments. \item We propose a multi-objective reward function designed for the evaluation of simulation-based learning of DRL AC agents. \item The framework supports training and validating AC's driving policies in both single- and multi-agent driving scenarios. \item The framework enables evaluating the effectiveness of AC driving agents in different environment configurations. \item Using the framework, we perform a comprehensive comparative study of four discrete and two continuous action space DRL algorithms for AD in vision-only high fidelity urban driving simulated environments. \item Drawing from the study results, we suggest some research directions on improving the robustness of DRL algorithms for AD. \item The implementation of our benchmarking framework, as well as all experimental results, are open and reusable, which supports the reproducibility of research in the AD domain. \end{enumerate}